crawl/crawl/crawl-ref/docs/crawl_manual.rst

 their travels.

 Artificers
-  Artificers are attuned to gadgets, mechanics and magic elicited from arcane items, as opposed to casting magic themselves.
-As a consequence, they enter the Dungeon with an assortment of wands.
-Artificers are skilled at evoking magical items, and also understand the basics of melee combat.
+  Artificers have built, bought or burgled an assortment of magic wands to help them through the early Dungeon.
+Wands have a limited number of uses, though, so they'll want to upgrade from their short sword ASAP.

 Wanderers
-  Wanderers are people who have not learned a specific trade.
-Instead, they've travelled around becoming "jacks-of-all-trades, masters of none".
-They start the game with a random assortment of skills and maybe some small items and spells they picked up along the way, but, other than that, they're pretty much on their own.
+  Wanderers are "jacks-of-all-trades, masters of none".
+They start the game with a random assortment of skills, items, and maybe spells.

 Delvers
   Delvers have, through some mishap, found themselves several floors below the